Showing posts with label climate change. Show all posts

 Fiction as foresight

-As someone who has turned to fiction rooted in climate science as a means of conveying urgency, I see this new way of storytelling as a way to make the different facets of climate change more real.
+As someone who has turned to fiction rooted in climate science as a means of conveying urgency, I see this means of storytelling as a way to make the different facets of climate change more real.

-My forthcoming novel, Flood Waters Down, imagines a near-future Britain fractured by flooding, authoritarian drift and collective disorientation.
+My forthcoming novel, Flood Waters Down, imagines a near-future Britain fractured by flooding, individual greed and collective disorientation.

 The geography is drawn from Climate Central’s real-world sea level projection tools.
 The characters – though fictional – face choices rooted in policy inertia, displacement and social fragmentation.